RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-azure-ad.md

     {{<image filename="images/rc/saml/ad_saml_16.png" alt="" >}}{{</image>}}

-## Step 4 - Return to Redis Cloud SM
+## Step 4: Return to Redis Cloud SM

 1. Return to Redis Cloud SM and select **Activate**.

     {{<image filename="images/rc/saml/sm_saml_8.png" alt="" >}}{{</image>}}

-2. A popup will appear, explaining that in order to test the SAML connection, that we need to login with credentials of a user defined in Azure AD.
+1. A popup will appear, explaining that in order to test the SAML connection, that we need to login with credentials of a user defined in Azure AD.

     {{<image filename="images/rc/saml/sm_saml_9.png" alt="" >}}{{</image>}}

-3. The Microsoft AD login screen will appear.
+1. The Microsoft AD login screen will appear.
 Enter the credentials and click **Sign In**.

     {{<image filename="images/rc/saml/ad_saml_19.png" alt="" >}}{{</image>}}

-4. If the test has succeeded, you will see the following screen.
+1. If the test has succeeded, you will see the following screen.
 Your local account is now considered a SAML account.
 In order to login to SM going forward, you click on the **Sign in with SSO** button.

     {{<image filename="images/rc/saml/sm_saml_11.png" alt="" >}}{{</image>}}

-5. Enter your SAML email and click **Login**.
+1. Enter your SAML email and click **Login**.

     {{<image filename="images/rc/saml/ad_saml_21.png" alt="" >}}{{</image>}}

-6. **Congratulations!!!** You have successfully configured SAML as an identification provider
+   You have successfully configured SAML as an identification provider.

     {{<image filename="images/rc/saml/ad_saml_22.png" alt="" >}}{{</image>}}